rafalh/rf-tools/README.md

     # Build
     make -j8

-**v3d-tool**, **makevbm**, **vpp** are Rust applications - they have to be built separately.
+Tools written in Rust use Cargo for building.

 You need Rust installed.

-To build a single project run following command in project directory:
+Build from repository root directory:

-    cargo build
+    cargo build --release

 To cross-compile for Windows (e.g. from Linux):

     cargo build --release --target=i686-pc-windows-gnu

-Note: you may need additional packages (e.g. mingw-w64 in Ubuntu).
+Note: you may need additional packages (e.g. `mingw-w64` in Ubuntu).

 License